Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Deep Learning-based Data Hiding Techniques

 Universal Deep Hiding (UDH) is a model proposed for uses in digital watermarking, steganography, and light field messaging \cite{udh}.
 The encoder uses the simplified U-Net from Cycle-GAN \cite{cyclegan}, and a dense CNN for the decoder.
 The encoder hides the image in a cover-agnostic manner, meaning that it is not dependent on the cover image.
-UDH is an effective method due to the high frequency discrepancy between the encoded image and cover image.
-This discrepancy makes embedding robust in low frequency cover images.
-UDH is also less sensitive to pixel intensity shift on the cover image.
-The UDH method was compared with cover dependent deep hiding (DDH).
-Since the encoding of the secret image was independent on the cover image, there was not a method to adapt the encoding mechanism according to the cover image.
+UDH is an effective method due to the high-frequency discrepancy between the encoded image and the cover image.
+This discrepancy makes embedding robust in low-frequency cover images.
+UDH is also less sensitive to pixel intensity shifts on the cover image.
+The UDH method was compared with cover-dependent deep hiding (DDH).
+Since the encoding of the secret image was independent of the cover image, there was no method to adapt the encoding mechanism according to the cover image.
 The cover image may have some smoother areas which may not be ideal to embed data into, but with UDH there was no method of finding out this type of information.
 UDH is also unable to work well with severe uniform random noise.